We cherish what we love.

 The idea behind Brandhoek

-An animal on a sofa is not absurd.
+Having an animal on a sofa is not absurd.

 It's a change of perspective.

-In this moment the animal loses its strangeness – and man loses his claim to superiority.
+At that moment, the animal loses its strangeness – and man loses his claim to superiority.

-Two worlds meet at eye level.
+Two worlds meet on equal terms

 Art as a silent corrective